KiwiRail: Establishment of KiwiRail

 DXB 5143 stands at Wellington railway station platform 9 on 1 October 2008, at the official launch of KiwiRail by Prime Minister of New Zealand Helen Clark.
 This was the first locomotive to be painted in the KiwiRail livery.

-On 1 July 2008, the government announced the purchase for $690 million of Toll Rail, the rail and ferry assets of Toll NZ, but not its trucking operation, which continued under the Toll brand.
+On 1 July 2008, the government announced a $690 million purchase of Toll Rail—the rail and ferry assets of Toll NZ, but not its trucking operation, which continued under the Toll brand.
 The new company was named KiwiRail and launched on 1 October 2008 at a ceremony at Wellington railway station.
 The New Zealand Railways Corporation then owned both KiwiRail and ONTRACK, with both companies merging to create one company that controls both rail and ferry operations and rail infrastructure.

 Former Prime Minister Jim Bolger became the first chair of the KiwiRail board, a position he held until 1 July 2010.
 Bolger's government had privatised New Zealand Rail Limited in 1993.
 A number of commentators, including Winston Peters, view this as ironic.
 In response, Bolger acknowledged his involvement in privatising New Zealand Rail, remarking that "my life is full of ironies," and added that "the world has changed."